Solo Living after 50? You are not the only one!

 2 House organization

 We all have different ways to put things away, and when you live with someone, you have to consider their organizational methods.
-A box under the bed may irritate some people, and using organizational baskets in a closet may not make sense to others.
-It’s a pleasure for me to live in a place where I understand why and where everything is.
+A box under the bed may irritate some people.
+Little boxes everywhere will drive others up the wall!

 3 Redecorate your house whenever you want